-Whether you’ve decided to finally install a toilet in your RV or are simply looking to replace your existing RV toilet, this article will have you covered.
-We’re going to discuss the various types of RV toilets, which one is right for you, where you can purchase RV toilets at a great deal, and more.
+Whether you’ve decided to finally install a toilet in your RV or are simply looking to replace your existing RV toilet, this ultimate guide will have you covered.
+We’re going to discuss the various types of RV toilets, where you can purchase RV toilets at a great deal, tips for keeping your RV from smelling, and more.
 Let’s get started!

 Did you know that there are 5 main types of RV toilet?
 These include: